The best water filter for trail running will be effective, compact, and easy to carry. Photo: iRunFar/Eszter Horanyi

 How durable are the water filter flasks?

-Most of the flasks that come with water filters are comparable to the flasks made by regular running brands, and many of them are made by Hydraflask.
-They can withstand the regular wear and tear of being in a running vest or fastpacking pack pocket, but they will spring leaks on occasion.
+Most flasks that come with water filters are comparable to those made by regular running brands, and HydraPak makes many of them.
+They are made of TPU and can withstand the regular wear and tear of being in a running vest or fastpacking pack pocket, but they will spring leaks on occasion.
 Many of the filters included in this guide, including the Katadyn BeFree 0.6L, will screw onto any HydraPak soft flask if the original one gets damaged.

 Call for Comments

 We want to hear about your favorite water purifier for trail running!
-Leave a comment to share which filter or treatment system you love, and be sure to tell us in what conditions it performs best for you.
+Leave a comment to share which filter or treatment system you love, and tell us in what conditions it performs best for you.